-Register for the ANZAN ASM through the ANZAN website and submit certificate of completion to Neurology@racp.edu.au.
+Register to attend a ANZCNS ASM and submit certificate of completion to Neurology@racp.edu.au.

 Brain school attendance

 1 x Brain school attendance before the end of Advanced Training.
 Trainee inability to attend the course consistently is not a barrier to completion of training.